-On March 27, 2021, teams competed to provide solutions for Geriatric Nutritional Monitoring, based in digital health technology.
+On March 27, 2021, teams competed virtually to provide solutions for Geriatric Nutritional Monitoring, founded in Digital Health technology.

 NOBA is a voice-powered and community-integrated etho-robot for older adults.
 The tool features community accountability to encourage behavior change, and also is designed to provide meal reminders, food tracking, weekly “health scores” and analyzed reports, share recipes, and promote independence.

 Eva Kuruvilla, Debby Nguyen, Sohum Sheth, Sophia Tan